tidev/appcd-plugin-webpack/migration.md

 import '@/utils/file';
 ```

-Absolute paths are _not_ resolve from the root directory of your final app bundle, instead they are resolved on your local machine.
+Absolute paths are _not_ resolved from the root directory of your final app bundle, instead they are resolved on your local machine.
 Use the `@/` [alias](#aliases) to refer to the source root directory of your project.

 #### Module paths